GreenStreetQuant/Portfolio-Optimization-Tool/README.md

 # Portfolio-Optimization-Tool

-This is a tool using Modern Portfolio Theory to optimize Portfolio for Desired Stocks
+This is a tool using Modern Portfolio Theory to optimize Portfolios containing any Desired Stocks